Nek5000/NekDoc/source/bibliography.rst

 ..
 [Denville2002] Deville, M.O. and P.F.
 Fischer and E.H.
 Mund. *High-order methods for
     incompressible fluid flow.* Cambridge University Press, 2002.

 ..
+[Ho1989] Ho, L.W.
+A Legendre spectral element method for simulation of incompressible unsteady
+    viscous free-surface flows.
+Ph.D. thesis, Massachusetts Institute of Technology, 1989.

+..
+[Maday1989] Maday, Y. and A.T.
+Patera.
+Spectral element methods for the Navier-Stokes equations.
+    In *State-of-the-Art Surveys in Computational Mechanics*, pages 71–143.
+ASME, New York, 1989.

+..
 [Orszag1980]  Orszag, S.A.
 "Spectral methods for problems in complex geometry." *J. Comput.
     Phys.* **37**:70--92, 1980.